Manny27nyc/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/troubleshooting.md

 ## Email recipient to confirm domain association must be on same domain being verified

 After domain ownership is verified and identity provider has been configured you must confirm the association of an IdP to the domain.
 Confirming the association is competed by sending a verification email to a user on the same domain as the domain that is being verified.
-When you get to the step to [select a user's email address to validate the association](/docs/management_guide/configuring_and_managing_identity_providers_idps/enabling_the_identity_provider_configuration/confirming_the_association_of_an_idp_to_the_domain/#for-the-domain-you-want-to-confirm-select-confirm-idp-association-from-the-actions--menu-from-the-email-domain-table) in the **Verification Recipient** field, the Platform only shows users with an email address that is using the domain that you want to verify.
+When you get to the step to [select a user's email address to validate the association] (/docs/management_guide/configuring_and_managing_identity_providers/enabling_identity_provider_configuration/confirming_the_association_of_an_idp_to_the_domain) in the **Verification Recipient** field, the Platform only shows users with an email address that is using the domain that you want to verify.
 You need a user in your organization with an email with that domain to complete domain verification.

 ## Error messages